 Distance: 3.9 miles

 Terrain: Flattish, a few rises.
 Traffic is pretty light.

 Notes: A state forest in New York City.
 Red clay bluffs, too

-Includes: A PDF with intelligence, a GPX file to upload to your bike computer or mobile device, and a trail map.
+Includes: A PDF with intelligence, a GPX file to upload to your bike computer or mobile device.

 LInks to: SI07 (if you have a mtb), SI08, SI10